§ 159-26. Accounting system.

 (a) System Required. - Each local government or public authority shall establish and maintain an accounting system designed to show in detail its assets, liabilities, equities, revenues, and expenditures.
 The system shall also be designed to show appropriations and estimated revenues as established in the budget ordinance and each project ordinance as originally adopted and subsequently amended.

 (b) Funds Required. - Each local government or public authority shall establish and maintain in its accounting system such of the following funds and ledgers as are applicable to it.
 The generic meaning of each type of fund or ledger listed below is that fixed by generally accepted accounting principles.
+[The funds and ledgers are as follows:]

 (1) General fund.